-Evangelical Community Hospital introduces first baby of 2022
+Evangelical community hospital introduces first baby of 2022

-Lewisburg, Pa. – At 2:04 a.m.
-Saturday, Jan.
-1, 2022, Jedediah Lemon and Carlee Jo Rudy of Mifflinburg, welcomed the new year in with a brand-new 7 pounds, 6.9 ounces, 19 inches long addition to their family.
+Lewisburg, Pa. -- On Saturday morning at 2:04 a.m., on January 1, 2022, Jedediah Lemon and Carlee Jo Rudy of Mifflinburg, welcomed the new year in with a brand-new 7 pounds, 6.9 ounces, 19 inches long addition to their family.

 “We were scheduled for an induction on January 6, but we took a good long walk on the Rail Trail on New Year’s Eve day and then went into labor naturally,” said Carlee.